felipe982/landing-page/README.md

-# landing-page
+# Landing Page

-The Landing Page lesson from The Odin Project
+The Landing Page lesson from The Odin Project Foundations